T045T/TIS-100/README.md

 That's a lot of communication for a single clock cycle.
 Too much, in fact.

-In case you're not familiar with hardware design, your parts usually "wake up" at the time of the rising edge, and any data they output can only safely be assumed to be visible to anyone (including themselves) at the next rising edge.
+In case you're not familiar with hardware design, parts usually only check their inputs at the time of the rising edge, and any data they output can only safely be assumed to be visible to anyone (including themselves) at the next rising edge.

 This behavior is called **clock synchronous**.